-Trees in the Central National Area of Canberra are fundamental in strengthening the geometry and intent of the Griffins' formally adopted plan for Canberra.
+Trees in the National Capital are fundamental in strengthening the geometry and intent of the Griffins' formally adopted plan for Canberra.
+The Griffins' design for the new capital city drew upon the natural features surrounding the area and framed avenues and vistas with layered plantings.
 Trees provide visual strength to the Land Axis from Parliament House to Anzac Parade; they help form and define the main avenues of the National Triangle; as well as establishing other formal spaces.

 Trees are also essential to the creation of the attractive parklands, streetscapes, and other spaces.
 They both complement and soften the built setting of Central Canberra.
-Canberra has been renowned as a Garden City and the 'bush capital', which demonstrates the important status trees have in the Canberra landscape.
+Canberra is renowned as a Garden City and the 'bush capital', which demonstrates the important status trees hold in the Canberra landscape.